mariusandra/pigeon-maps/README.md

 **animate** - Animations enabled, `true`.

+**animateMaxScreens** - If an updated `center` prop is more than this many screens away, we will directly switch to it, otherwise smoothly animate to it.
+Defaults to `5`

 **zoomSnap** - Snap to discrete zoom increments (14, 15, 16, etc) when scrolling with the mouse or pinching with touch events, `false`.

 **attribution** - What to show as an [attribution](https://www.openstreetmap.org/copyright).
 React node or `false` to hide.